celo-org/celo-monorepo/packages/docs/celo-holder-guide/eth-recovery.md

 1. `nano recovery.txt`
 2. Paste `<word1> <word2> … <word24>`
-3. Replace the `<word>`s in brackets with the 24 words from your recovery phrase.
+3. Replace the `<word>`s in brackets with the 24 words from your recovery phrase
 4. Press ctrl-o to save
 5. Press ctrl-x to exit